-The newspaper, that had been thrust under my nose on that Friday afternoon was still lying on the kitchen table, and over the next couple of days I ticked off the occurrences as they occurred — the fallen tree that temporally blocked the main road, narrowly missing the car with old lady driving to visit her husband in hospital — police arresting a local politician for misappropriating funds (I’d given him a reading about six months before and suggested that he set up an account for all the key projects whereby two signatures were required for significant withdrawals) — work began on a community playground — the government announced that it will extend the rail line to the south.
+The newspaper that had been thrust under my nose on that Friday afternoon was still lying on the kitchen table.
+Over the next couple of days I ticked off the occurrences as they occurred — the fallen tree that temporally blocked the main road, narrowly missing the car with old lady driving to visit her husband in hospital — police arresting a local politician for misappropriating funds (I’d given him a reading about six months before and suggested that he set up an account for all the critical projects whereby two signatures were required for significant withdrawals) — work began on a community playground — the government announced that it will extend the rail line to the south.

 Who was the man who gave me the newspaper?
 Was it some sort of threat or was it a warning?
 Does he know what I do for a living?
 Why go to such lengths to get my attention, and what sort of insight does this person have that they can tell the future?
 Does he want my job?
 Does he seriously think that he would survive very long in this world if people found out that he can foretell the future?

 Being right all the time causes enough complications — foretelling the future in a world where money and power are the twin gods is a formula for disaster.

 I’ve been back to that cafe a few times — same day of the week, same time — no contact.
 Whatever he wants, he isn’t sharing that with me.

 If he came to me in my official capacity I would tell him to stay hidden — his life depends on it.